lorenaruiz01/simple-js-app/README.md

 4. Which API the project uses

 ## To Do:
+1. Center modal to center of screen
-1. Add 'esc' key close event to listItem event listener
+2. Add 'esc' key close event to listItem event listener
-2. Add 'back to top' button with HTML, CSS, and JS
+3. Add 'back to top' button with HTML, CSS, and JS
-3. Add cache code to loadList function (or loadDetails function?)
+4. Add cache code to loadList function (or loadDetails function?)
-4. Extra: add 'abilities' section with a 'See more/See less' event handler
+5. Extra: add 'abilities' section with a 'See more/See less' event handler
-5. implement bootstrap and jQuery
+6. implement bootstrap and jQuery